Understanding the Four Attachment Styles in Relationships: How Early Experiences Shape the Way We Love

 Disorganized Attachment - When Closeness Feels Both Safe and Threatening

-Children in these situations receive confusing emotional signals.
-The same person they depend on for safety may also feel unpredictable or frightening.
+Disorganized attachment often develops in environments where parents or caregivers were both a source of comfort and fear.
+Children in these situations receive confusing emotional signals, where the same person they depend on for safety may also feel unpredictable or frightening.
+This creates an internal conflict that can continue into adulthood.

+In my work, these patterns are often connected to unresolved trauma.
 Healing these experiences takes time and requires a relational environment that feels emotionally safe enough to begin exploring what happened earlier in life.

+This process is often described as slowly untangling emotional threads that have been knotted together for years.
 As those threads begin to separate, the patterns that once felt chaotic often start making sense.

 Common experiences with disorganized attachment may include: